hubertli1991/Picturegram/README.md

   if ( direction === "right" ) {
     this.state.postNumber++;
   }

   var nextPost = PostStore.fetcherPostByArrayIndex(this.state.postNumber);
   this.setState( { post: nextPost } );
 },
 ````
+Like with the search bar, there is an index value for the array of posts in the store.
+When the current user presses a key, that index, `this.state.postNumber` will increment up or down by one and then placed into `PostStore.fetcherPostByArrayIndex` to return the next post on the page.
+When `setState` is called with the new post, the modal will render the next post's data.

 ## Future Direction for the Project